ZIB-IOL/Boscia.jl/docs/src/reference/custom.md

-# CusBono IntBound Problem
+# Bonobo

-This section contain information about custom_bonobo.jl , integer_bounds.jl and problem.jl
+This section contains the customization of the branch-and-bound implementation of Bonobo.jl.

 ## Custom Bonobo